arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-30-the-scientists-making-the-future-of-food.md

 I’d love to stay involved in the cell ag community.
 One of the reasons why I’m here is to find out the work being done in this space.
 Whether that is a post-doc position or working in industry.

+> > _"I didn’t know it could be applied to cell ag until I learned about New Harvest"_

 ## Marie Gibbons

 <img src="/img/mariegibbons.jpeg" width="250px"/>